 Depth in distance events and on the boards will help the Wildcats this year

-Alik Sarkisian was named Northwestern's head men's and women's diving coach prior to the 2006-07 season, and is in his eighth year at the helm of the diving corps.
+Alik Sarkisian was named Northwestern's head men's and women's diving coach prior to the 2006-07 season, and is in his ninth year at the helm of the diving corps.
 Sarkisian joined the Wildcats after five years as the Director and Head Coach at the USA Diving Regional Training Center.

 In his first season at the helm, Sarkisian coached men's divers Ryan McIntosh and Alex Kiaie to scoring performances in all three diving events at the Big Ten Championships.
 His divers from both squads qualified for NCAA Zone Diving competition.
 On the women's side in 2007-08, fifth-year senior Leanne Dumais returned from a medical hardship season to reach the finals on both spring boards for the first time in her career.
 She became the first NU women's diver ever to finish in the top-eight in both the 1-meter and 3-meter events at the same Big Ten Championships.

 After finding success with his inherited student-athletes, Sarkisian quickly learned the recruiting ropes in his first collegiate job, as well.
 He signed Felicitas Lenz to the women's team for the 2009-10 season; Lenz participated in the 2009 AT&T National Diving Championship in addition to racking up three top-10 finishes at the Speedo Junior National Diving Championship during the summer of 2009.

 Lenz would go on to win All-Big Ten honors on the 10-meter platform in 2012, becoming the first Wildcat to do so since 2006.
 She qualified for NCAA Zones in all four of her seasons, racked up 30 total career event victories and was a multiple-time Big Ten Diver of the Week.